Allaire Elder Law

 What Happens When There Is No Estate Plan

-In the event a person becomes disabled or dies and doesn’t have an estate plan in place, the state determines who will be made guardian or conservator or administrator over the person’s assets.
+In the event a person becomes disabled or dies and doesn’t have an estate plan in place, the state determines who will be made guardian or conservator over their healthcare and financial decision, or administrator over their assets.
 The term varies by state, but the person given this power has the same responsibilities.
-Probate laws determine what happens when a person dies with no intentional estate plan, and the laws vary by state here also.
+For healthcare and finanical management, when a person is disabled, this guardian or conservator use their own judgement as to what is appropriate.
+The law decides what happens when a person dies with no intentional estate plan, and the laws vary by state here also.
+For example, if you pass away in Connecticut without a Will, leaving spouses and children, the spouse is likely not going to inherit everything.
+It is important to know what will be decided for you, and make a plan if you are not happy with that.
 When minor children are left behind with no parent, the state also determines guardianship for them.
 Having an estate plan ensures the state, the court, and family members know exactly what the deceased wished to see happen, so estate planning should never be delayed.

 Contact Us